Chukak/containers/docs/stack.md

 <br>

-# Stack (C)
+# Stack (C-code)
-Also, the `stack.h` header file has a implementation of stack as a C-code.
+Also, the `stack.h` header file has an implementation of the stack as a C-code.
-To store the stack use the type `stack`.

 Note: all the C functions in the `stack.h` header have the prefix `s_`.

 ## `stack`